ebezzam/waveprop/README.md

 formula" (2006)](https://www.osapublishing.org/ao/fulltext.cfm?uri=ao-45-6-1102&id=87971).
 This
 serves as a good baseline as it is an approximation of the Rayleigh-Sommerfeld diffraction integral via a Riemann sum (Eq 9).
 Main drawbacks are computational load, as DI directly performs the discrete convolution and FFT-DI requires three FFTs.
+Moreover, FFT-DI is only practical for small output windows.

 The angular spectrum (AS) approach is another well-known formulation that is directly derived from the Rayleigh-Sommerfeld equation.
 However, it tends to have issues outside of the scenarios of